SuperGops7/turtle_navigator/README.md

 ## Overview

 This ROS2 package demonstrates autonomous navigation using Turtlesim.
-The turtle navigates to random waypoints within the Turtlesim environment, adjusting its orientation and speed dynamically to reach each target.
+The turtle navigates to random waypoints and avoids obstacles represented by additional turtles in the environment.

 ## Features

 - Autonomous waypoint navigation
-- Dynamic parameter tuning for linear and angular speed
+- Dynamic speed control using ROS2 parameters
-- Subscription to pose data for real-time navigation feedback
+- Obstacle avoidance with real-time feedback
+- Modular design with separate navigation and obstacle management

 ## Installation